Yves Engler: Israel

 A vocal critic of Israel, in 2010, Engler wrote the book Canada and Israel: Building Apartheid on the history of Canada's ties with Israel.
-He is a longtime supporter of the international campaign for Boycott, Divestment and Sanctions against the Israeli occupation of the Palestinian territories.
+He is a longtime supporter of the international campaign for Boycott, Divestment and Sanctions against the Israeli occupation of Palestine.

 In 2016, Engler wrote an essay for the Huffington Post, titled "'Anti Semitism': The Most Abused Word in Canada".
-A week later, Canadian Jewish News editor Yoni Goldstein criticized the text in an opinion piece.
-He concluded that Engler "has seriously misjudged the state of anti-Semitism in Canada today".
+A week later, The Canadian Jewish News editor Yoni Goldstein criticized the text in an opinion piece, concluding that Engler "has seriously misjudged the state of anti-Semitism in Canada today".
 Engler has said that the charge of antisemitism is wrongly used to shut down criticism of Israel and that he strongly condemns real antisemitism.

 Legal issues

 In 2002, a student tribunal found Engler guilty of assault and vandalism for his part in the Concordia University Netanyahu riot.
 He was fined $500 and expelled for one term.
 Engler said he did not assault anyone or commit any vandalism during the riot.
 His attempt to appeal the suspension was rejected by the Supreme Court of Canada.
 Engler's suspension was later made permanent when he violated a ban on political activity, imposed by the university in the aftermath of the riot, by handing out anti-FTAA pamphlets on university grounds.

 In 2006, Engler pleaded guilty to forgery and was fined $100.
+In 2023, he was found guilty of breaching a Montreal bylaw for gluing, nailing, or stapling on urban furniture.

-In 2022, he was charged with assault and causing a disturbance near a public place but was acquitted after agreeing to stay out of trouble for 12 months.
+In 2022, he was charged with assault and causing a disturbance near a public place but was acquitted after agreeing to keep the peace for 12 months.

-In February 2025, Engler was accused of repeatedly communicating with two individuals, including a police officer, with intent to harass, and of obstructing a police officer in the execution of their duties.
-Two of the charges were dropped in July, but a trial date in November 2025 was scheduled for the other four charges.
+In February 2025, Engler was accused of online harassment of a pro-Israel social media personality and then of harassing and obstructing a police officer investigating the allegations by coordinating an email campaign urging her to "drop charges" against him.
+On November 28, he stood trial on three charges relating to the officer, after the original charges of harassment were dropped.
+In January 2026, Engler was convicted of two counts of harassment and one count of obstruction for the email campaign.
+On March 4, 2026, he was sentenced to two years of probation and 50 hours of community service.